DanTouHaHa/Neurodevelopmental-Correlates-of-ADHD-Symptom-Trajectories/README.md

 # Brain-Signatures-of-ADHD-Symptom-Trajectories
-We used two population-based cohort (ABCD Study and IMAGEN) and three independet clinical datasets (ADHD-200, ADHD-1000, and ADHD-Shanghai) to explore the brain signatures of ADHD Symptom Trajectories, and to investigate the effects of ADHD medication on ADHD symptom trajectories and multiple functions.
+We used two population-based cohort (ABCD Study and IMAGEN Cohort) and three independet clinical datasets (ADHD-200, ADHD-1000, and ADHD-Shanghai) to explore the brain signatures of ADHD Symptom Trajectories, and to investigate the effects of ADHD medication on ADHD symptom trajectories and multiple functions.

 RStudio version 4.3.0
 R package: